sayanteka/LLM/Vector Database/README.md

 Therefore, to support the same load as the Pinecone S1 pod, you would need at least a 16 GB RAM machine for ChromaDB.
 Pricing for chromadb will be more compared to s1 pod.

 For local testing/prototyping, we can go on using chromadb

+FAISS is also open source.

+Chroma DB is an open-source embedding (vector) database, designed to provide efficient, scalable, and flexible ways to store and search embeddings.
+Faiss DB, on the other hand, is an open-source library for efficient similarity search and clustering(nearest neighbour) of dense vectors